Joy Lab Program

-In this episode, we're exploring the first of Francis Weller's Five Gates of Grief: "Everything we love, we will lose."
+We'll explore this first gate of grief proposed by Francis Weller: "Everything we love, we will lose."
 This isn't just another depressing truth about life—it's a surprisingly liberating gateway to deeper love, presence, and joy.
 We'll share some stories and practical wisdom about how savoring practices can help us hold both love and loss simultaneously.
 Most importantly, we'll highlight why grief is a skill, not just a feeling, and you'll learn a simple five-minute micro-ritual for tending to loss before it accumulates.
 This conversation weaves together Buddhist teachings on impermanence, neuroscience research on grief and savoring, and the vital reminder that grief is absolutely a team sport.

 p.s.
 Find your Simple Joy practice for this episode right here at our blog.

-And... if you want to spread some joy and keep this podcast ad-free, then please join our mission by donating (Joy Lab is powered by the nonprofit Pathways North and your donations are tax-deductible).
+Bonus: spread some joy and keep this podcast ad-free by donating (Joy Lab is powered by the nonprofit Pathways North and your donations are tax-deductible).

 Watch this episode on YouTube